-Social interaction as a means of constructing learning: the impact of Lev Vygotsky's ideas on teaching and learning
+- Social interaction as a means of constructing learning: the impact of Lev Vygotsky's ideas on teaching and learning

-ICT for teaching and learning
+- ICT for teaching and learning

-Inside the literacy hour
+- Inside the literacy hour

-Teachers and school-based research
+- Teachers and school-based research

 There is a good deal of evidence from other sources about the effectiveness of collaborative group-work and discussion for pupils' learning and we have used some of the findings on the following pages.
-The NERF Evidence Bulletins (click to page 10 Where can I find out more online?) offer simple summaries of key pieces of evidence in this area.
+The NERF evidence bulletins, which can be downloaded from www.eep.ac.uk/nerf/bulletin/index.html, offer simple summaries of key pieces of evidence in this area.